-References: Title 16 of County Code; Public Works Standards and Specifications; Application Materials; Stanislaus County Zoning Ordinance (Title 21); Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation1.
+References: Referral response from the Department of Environmental Resources, dated November 11, 2021; Referral response from the Stanislaus County Department of Public Works, dated November 17, 2021; Title 16 of County Code; Public Works Standards and Specifications; Application Materials; Stanislaus County Zoning Ordinance (Title 21); Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation1.

 VIII.
-GREENHOUSE GAS EMISSIONS Would the project: Significant Project Impact Impact Not Identified by GPU EIR Substantial New Information Consistent with GPU EIR a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? x b) Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases?
-X
+GREENHOUSE GAS EMISSIONS Would the project: Significant Project Impact Impact Not Identified by GPU EIR Substantial New Information Consistent with GPU EIR a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? x b) Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases? x